Skip to main content

 Please make sure to accomplish the necessary configurations for Alerts Scheduling in Alert Settings Configuration section.

-1. Choose among the available schedule options.
+1. Go to the Alerts tab and choose from the available schedule options.
 Immediate is selected by default.

 Use the statement provided describing the schedule as a guide.